ClaudiaYao/remind_me_app_capacitor/README.md

 # Usage

 1. Type command "redis-server" to start redis.
-2. Switch to backend folder, and type "uvicorn main:app --reload"
+2. Switch to backend folder, and type "python3 -m uvicorn main:app --reload"
 3. Switch to frontend folder type "npx cap run ios", and choose one iPhone simulator.
 Wait for the openning of xcode and test the app in the simulator.

 ## Reference: